-A potluck dinner around the campfire (or indoors during inclement weather), followed by a simple worship experience led by different members of the community.
+A potluck dinner around the campfire or by the outdoor kitchen at the farmhouse (or indoors during inclement weather), followed by a simple worship experience led by different members of the community.

 A multigenerational monthly social gathering with a pot luck dinner is held on the first Saturday of each month.
 In cooler weather, we often have a campfire.
 Come and enjoy the forest trail, the goats, the sunset, board games, and fun.

 Families begin to gather at 4:00 for kids to play, go for walks, and see the farm and forest.
 We eat a potluck meal at 5 PM.
 First Saturday happens on the farm at 1907 New Sharon Church Road, Hillsborough, NC 27278.

 A monthly gathering to foster contemplative spirituality.
 Our group meets via Zoom on the 3rd Thursday of each month from 6:30 - 7:30 PM.
 (If you would like to eat together via Zoom join us at 6 PM with your dinner.)
 To find out more about this group or to access the Zoom link: